Light, fluffy, vegan pancakes with smoky-sweet bacon-flavoured walnut crumbles and pools of maple syrup are pure perfection.

 - Heat a large non-stick skillet or griddle over medium heat.
 For each pancake, place 2-3 apple slices next to each other in the pan.
 Pour ¼ cup pancake batter over each pile of apples.
 Cook until bubbles appear on the surface of the pancake (1 - 2 minutes) and the edges start to look cooked.
 Flip the pancake and cook until golden on the other side.
 Repeat with remaining apples and batter.PRO TIP: I used a long (double burner) griddle and was able to cook 4 pancakes at a time.

-- Serve with butter, maple syrup, bacon-walnut crumbles, and any leftover spiced apple slices or your favourite fruit (banana slices and raspberries are delicious).
+- Serve with butter, maple syrup, bacon walnut crumbles, and any leftover spiced apple slices or your favorite fruit (banana slices and raspberries are delicious).

 NOTES